ChrisRDaniels/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about using/writing middleware and how to use routing with express servers.

 - [ ] Describe Middleware?

+A piece of code that is used when a request is made to a server.
+It will tell the server to dispatch an action/actions before fulfilling a request and returning a response.

 - [ ] Describe a Resource?

+A resource is any piece of information that can be used within development.( document, database, image, file, etc.)

 - [ ] What can the API return to help clients know if a request was successful?

+A status code and message and an error message if needed to explain why a request was not fulfilled.

 - [ ] How can we partition our application into sub-applications?

+We can use react router in order to split a server we create into multiple pages based upon their endpoints.

 ## Minimum Viable Product